 Cost of living in Ecuador

-The cost of living in Ecuador is refreshingly affordable for those from more expensive destinations.
-From accommodation and public transport to entertainment and eating out, expats can expect to spend a lot less in Ecuador than in major destinations such as the US and parts of Europe, and even some of its South American neighbours.
+The cost of living in Ecuador is refreshingly affordable for those moving from more expensive destinations.
+From accommodation and public transport to entertainment and dining out, expats can expect to spend significantly less in Ecuador than in many major global cities, including parts of the US, Europe, and even some neighbouring South American countries.

-An expat's choice of lifestyle also has a major influence on their monthly costs.
-Those who shop around and choose local alternatives will find that they can save plenty of money which can then be used for travelling or other fun activities.
+An expat’s lifestyle choices will have a major influence on their monthly expenses.
+Those who shop locally and embrace Ecuadorian alternatives will find that they can save considerably, allowing for more discretionary spending on travel and leisure activities.

 Expat families and children